 Inspired by Salvador Dali, I drew surrealistic landscapes late at night.
 They were the stories of my unexpressed feelings.

-The first time I got paid for writing was to correct and write the code of rockets’ pilot studies for the French space agency.
+The first time I got paid for writing was to edit the code of rockets’ pilot studies for the French space agency.
 Not quite the creative and spiritual path I was hoping for.
 Around that time, I discovered hypnosis and how to transform my mindset through meditation.
 The gates of my inner world opened.
 I quit engineering for opera singing.
 I wanted to change the world with the power of emotions.
 Singing opera was a language of the heart with my audience, reinforced by music, scenery, character embodiment, and lastly, a storyline.

 As a side note, I’ll tell you that it’s not the story that matters to make an opera production successful (to be honest, the libretto is often incoherent or boring).
 An opera representation’s success really depends on how good storytellers the performing artists are.